mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 ## Why?

-One common thing I have on my projects is when the application scales up, some kind of async processing needs to be done.
+One common thing I have on my projects is when the application scales up some kind of async processing needs to be done.

-The steps for this are usually  like this:
+The steps for this are usually:

-- I check the request for proper Authority and Roles
+- Check the request for proper Authority and Roles
 - Request is Validated
 - The request is put into some queue (JMS, RabbitMQ, Pubsub) and an uuid for this request is given to the client
 - Some other background process (or even application) reads from the queue and process it
 - The response is sent to a response queue
 - The client fetches the response using the uuid

 I aways hated is setting up the queueing system since it requires a lot of operation investment.
+Setting up a dedicated server, choosing the queueing system, installing it, etc.

 In some workplaces/companies setting up this system could take MONTHS, even YEARS.

-I developed this simple POC just to see if it is possible to implement some dumb queue using channels.
+I decided to work on this simple POC just to see if it is possible to implement some dumb queue using channels.

 There are many downsides of this:
 - everything is in memory, if the system goes down you loose all the non processed messages!